10 Minute Read

-Let’s get one thing straight: Free doesn’t equal boring.
+Let’s get one thing straight: Cheap doesn’t equal boring.
 If anything, it means you get to be a little more creative with how you plan the date.
-Plus, you get to think up exciting, out of the box ideas.
-Here are 10 free activities to do on a date any night of the week.
+Plus, you get to think up exciting, out-of-the-box ideas and put in that extra effort.
+Here are 10 cheap date ideas to try out any day of the week.

 - Browse at a bookstore.
 If you find books you both like, put them on hold for pickup at your local library.

-- Pay homage to the year you met, got married or started dating.
+- Celebrate the year you met, got married or started dating.
 Watch a popular movie or listen to music from that year and try to recreate the style of the time.
 If the year was 1983, we’re sorry for the fashion options.
-But take heart, you’ll have some of the most iconic movies and music to choose from!
+But take heart—you’ll have some of the most iconic movies and music to choose from!

 Whether it’s hot outside or there’s a crisp chill in the air, you can still take advantage of some cheap date ideas.
 Get out there and enjoy the great outdoors!
 It’s healthy, it’s refreshing, and best of all, it’s cheap.